St Andrew's Church, Kyiv: Architecture and preservation

 View of the central dome with the iconostasis.

-The church was constructed on a 15-meter foundation-stylobate, which from the eastern side faces downhill and from the western — has a two-story construction.
+The church was constructed on a 15 m foundation-stylobate, which from the eastern side faces downhill and from the western—has a two-story construction.
 The church consists of a single dome and five small decorative spires.
 From the outside façade, Corinthian columns decorate the church, accompanied by additional decorations.
 The windows and doors of the church are decorated with ornamental details.

 As the church sits atop a hill, foundation problems have been one of the main concerns of preservationists.
 More recently, the foundation below the church has started to shift, causing some concerns that the church's foundation might collapse.
 Cracks have already appeared in the church's foundation, resulting with the fact that a special committee was set up by the Minister of Emergency Situations Nestor Shufrich.

 According to the Ministry of Emergency Situations, they will conduct research on the building's foundation and its construction with the help of Ministry of Construction, Kyiv City Administration, and the division of the Ministry of Emergency Situations in Kyiv City.